Campo de Exterminio is the debut L.P. from Holocausto. Released in February

 to the feeling.

-"Scória" blasts ahead at full speed, creating a hellish feeling with the searing guitar
+"Scória" blasts ahead at full speed, creating a hellish feeling with the searing

-the atmosphere is one of evil and eternal torment.
+and the atmosphere is one of evil and eternal torment.
 The mid-paced riffs carry the song to its conclusion as anguished screams

 echo from beyond.

-The next song is "Facção Revolucionária Armada" ("Armed Revolutionary Factions"), having
+The next song is "Facção Revolucionária Armada" ("Armed Revolutionary Factions"),

-a very similar sound to Sarcófago's I.N.R.I., which was released six months later.
+having a very similar sound to Sarcófago's I.N.R.I., which was released six months later.
 This intense song is dominated

 by barked vocals and blast beats, though the tempo does slow down for a few moments.
 Upon first listen, this entire album